aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/07-publication/01-versioning.md

 ---
-title: Versioning
+title: Adding a new version of your plugin
 ---

-## Versioning Your Plugin
+## How to add a new version of your plugin

-The Aragon OSx protocol has an on-chain versioning system built-in and distinguishes between releases and builds.
+The Aragon OSx protocol has an on-chain versioning system built-in, which distinguishes between releases and builds.

+- **Releases** contain breaking changes, which are incompatible with preexisting installations.
+Updates to a different release are not possible.
+Instead, you must install the new plugin release and uninstall the old one.
+- **Builds** are minor/patch versions within a release, and they are meant for compatible upgrades only (adding a feature or fixing a bug without changing anything else).

+Builds are particularly important for `UUPSUpgradeable` plugins, whereas a non-upgradeable plugin will work off of only releases.

 Given a version tag `RELEASE.BUILD`, we can infer that: